Columbine21/Multimodal-ERC/README.md

 1. CMN: CMN-Interactive conversational memory network for multimodal emotion detection [2018 06]
 2. ICON: ICON Interactive conversational memory network for multimodal emotion detection [2018 xx]

+Our Code Base: **NOW SUPPORT bc-lstm & dialogueRnn on IEMOCAP & MELD **

+​																	TO BE CONTINUE …

 #### Graph Neural Network Methods

 This kind of Methods use different Graph Neural Network to make improvements in ERC tasks.